 January 30, 2001

-[Comments from MDS 1-30—I have combined the 2

 Q. Why is Enron returning its customer to PG&E service?

 A. The fundamental structure of the California energy market has changed in dramatic and unforeseen ways over the last couple of months.
 These changes have made it impractical for us to serve as the direct provider of electricity to our customers.